ONSdigital/sml-catalogue/content/accessibility/accessibility-statement.md

 ## Preparation of this accessibility statement

-This statement was prepared on 01/02/2023.
+This statement was prepared on 1 February 2023.